Graduate Health Studies and Nursing

 Log in at the Office of the Registrar Online Services site and select "Register for a Course."

-NOTE: Online registration services are only available during the four-week period before the registration deadline (see Academic Schedule)
+NOTE: Online registration services are only available during the eight-week period before the registration deadline (see Academic Schedule)

 For other forms of registration, please contact the Centre for Nursing and Health Studies.